 Although we have completed the Merger, we have incurred, and will continue to incur, significant transaction costs in connection with the Merger, including restructuring expenses and the payment of certain fees and expenses incurred in connection with the Merger and related financing transactions.
 Additional unanticipated costs may be incurred in the integration process, and restructuring charges may significantly exceed original estimates.
 For example, a significant portion of planned cost synergies relate to headcount reductions, primarily in foreign jurisdictions where the labor laws are complex.
 Any delays in implementing such headcount reductions, or increased costs to implement, would materially impact the cost synergies achieved.
 These could adversely affect our results of operations in the period in which such expenses are recorded or our cash flow in the period in which any related costs are actually paid.
 Furthermore, we expect to incur material restructuring and integration charges in connection with the Merger, which may adversely affect our operating results in the period in which such expenses are recorded or our cash flow in the period in which any related costs are actually paid.
-Cohu incurred \$9.8 million and \$0.2 million of acquisition-related costs, and \$37.8 million and \$1.8 million of restructuring charges, for the Xcerra acquisition during fiscal year 2018 and first three months of fiscal 2019, respectively.
+Cohu incurred \$9.8 million and \$0.4 million of acquisition-related costs, and \$37.8 million and \$9.1 million of restructuring charges, for the Xcerra acquisition during fiscal year 2018 and first six months of fiscal 2019, respectively.

-Xcerra may underperform relative to our expectations.
+\ Xcerra may underperform relative to our expectations.

 The business and financial performance of Xcerra are subject to certain risks and uncertainties.
-We may not be able to maintain the growth rate, levels of revenue, earnings, or operating efficiency that we and Xcerra have achieved or might achieve separately.
-Any underperformance could have a material adverse effect on our financial condition and results of operations.
+We may not be able to maintain the growth rate, levels of revenue, earnings, or operating efficiency that we and Xcerra have achieved or might achieve separately and, in fact, due to weak market conditions Xcerra's sales and earnings have declined significantly on a year-over-year basis.
+In addition, we believe Xcerra's ATE products has been materially impacted by the Huawei export restrictions (see risk factor entitled "Global economic and political conditions, including trade tariffs and export restrictions, have impacted our business and may continue to have an impact on our business and financial condition").
+Any further underperformance could have a material adverse effect on our financial condition and results of operations.